A topic from the subject of Chromatography in Chemistry.

 Procedure:

-5. Monitor the separation of the sample components using the detection system.
+7. Monitor the separation of the sample components using the detection system.
+Record the electropherogram.

-• Sample preparation: Samples should be prepared in a buffer that is compatible with the separation conditions.
+• Sample preparation: Samples should be filtered to remove particulates and prepared in a buffer compatible with the separation conditions.
+The concentration should be optimized for the detection system.

 Significance:

-Capillary electrophoresis is an advanced chromatography technique that offers many advantages over traditional methods, including:
+Capillary electrophoresis is an advanced chromatography technique offering advantages over traditional methods, including:

-• High resolution: Capillary electrophoresis can separate complex mixtures of analytes with high efficiency.
+• High resolution: CE can separate complex mixtures of analytes with high efficiency due to its high plate numbers.

-• Speed: Capillary electrophoresis separations are typically very fast, taking only a few minutes to complete.
+• Speed: CE separations are typically very fast, taking minutes to complete.

-• Sensitivity: Capillary electrophoresis can detect very small amounts of analytes.
+• Sensitivity: CE can detect very small amounts of analytes due to its small sample volume and high detection sensitivity.

-• Versatility: Capillary electrophoresis can be used to separate a wide variety of analytes, including proteins, nucleic acids, and small molecules.
+• Versatility: CE can separate a wide variety of analytes, including proteins, peptides, nucleic acids, ions and small molecules.

 Conclusion: